-The accompanying condensed consolidated financial statements include our accounts and the accounts of all entities controlled by the company.
+Subsidiaries are all entities over which VMED O2 has control.
 VMED O2 controls an entity if we are exposed to variable returns from our involvement with the entity and we have the ability to affect those returns through our power over the respective entity.
-Such entities are included in the condensed consolidated financial statements from the date that control commences until the date that control ceases.
-All significant intra-group balances and transactions have been eliminated in preparing the condensed consolidated financial statements.
+Such entities are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+All significant intra-group balances and transactions have been eliminated in preparing the consolidated financial statements.
 When control over an entity is lost, we derecognise the assets and liabilities of the entity, and any related non-controlling interests and other components of equity.
 Any resulting gain or loss is recognised in profit or loss.
 Any interest retained in the entity is measured at fair value when control is lost.